lilin90/lilin90.github.io/content/english/blog/how-to-build-a-blog-using-github-pages-and-hugo.md

 ## Step 6: Build your Hugo site

-In the root directory of your site folder, run the [`Hugo` command](https://gohugo.io/commands/hugo/#hugo) to build your site:
+In the root directory of your site folder, run the [`hugo` command](https://gohugo.io/commands/hugo/#hugo) to build your site:

 ```bash
 hugo  # Builds your Hugo site and writes your static site to the "public" directory by default.